ocaml/dune/doc/overview.rst

    `dune-workspace` file.

 -  **project**: a collection of source files that must include a `dune-project` file.
 It may also contain one or more packages.
-Each directory in the tree, including the root, must have a `dune` file specifying how to build the files in its directory.
+Instructions to build files in a directory are contained in a `dune` file in this directory.
 Projects can be shared between different applications.

 -  **package**: a set of libraries and executables that opam builds and installs as one.